nateobray/IPP/README.md

 An Internet Printing Protocol PHP Implementation.
 This implements the raw IPP protocol and will work with any IPP printer or IPP print server.

+Please note the current version is in development and does not have a stable release.
+A stable release is planned soon.

 ## Installation
 The easiest way is to use composer and add obray/IPP to the require section:
 ```JSON